fbpx

 2. Newsletters go out at the end of the previous month and contain a calendar of upcoming volunteer shifts that you can sign up for via SignUp.com.
 Depending on when you sign up, you may not receive volunteer opportunities until the following month.

-3. In the meantime, please review the volunteer job descriptions here so you know what to expect.
+3. In the meantime, please review the new volunteer tip sheet here so you know what to expect.

 5. Volunteer & attend events!
 Depending on availability, once your volunteer shift ends, the Dairy invites all volunteers to attend a performance or film with one complimentary ticket that evening/afternoon or for a future event.
 Some restrictions may apply.